LarryGensch/SwiftDefaults/README.md

 cause the exception to be thrown: When a shadow `Value` object for a key was associated with a differing type than the existing `Value` object for the same key.

-Since there was only one failure reason, it made sent to me that instead of having an initializer that throws an exception, simply use a failable initializer, which would be equivalent to the `try?` for optional chaining:
+Since there was only one failure mode, it made sense to me that instead of having an initializer that throws an exception, simply use a failable initializer, which would be equivalent to the `try?` for optional chaining: